MeshalAlamr/STEP-Starter_Torch_skEleton_Project/README.md

 ## Motivation
 Starting a new project is an exciting thing but sadliy you will have to waste your time building the basic code from scratch (╯°益°)╯彡┻━┻.
 But worry not for I came to save the day  ╰( ͡° ͜ʖ ͡° )つ──☆*:・ﾟ .
-with this project I aim to create a complete basecode skeleton for starting a deeplearning project with pytorch, all you have to do is modify it for your needs.
+with this project I aim to create a complete basecode skeleton for starting a deeplearning project with pytorch, all you have to do is concentrate on building your awesome model and leave the basic things to me ☆⌒(≧▽​° ).

 ## Features
 - Model skeleton.